kauralasoo/flow_cytomtery_genetics/analysis/variance_components/estimate_variance_components.md

 ![](estimate_variance_components_files/figure-html/unnamed-chunk-24-1.png)<!-- -->

-We can also see that the variant with the smallest association p-values is rs778587 (although because of linkage disequilibrium, four other variants have exactly the same p-value):
+We can see that the variant with the smallest association p-value is rs778587 (although because of linkage disequilibrium, four other variants have exactly the same p-value):

 ```r
 head(cd14_variants)